 Be happy for your crush and learn to move with your life.

-Distract yourself from them by relating with other people, your family and friends who love you best.
+Distract yourself from them by relating with other people, your family, and friends who love you best.

-When you focus on other relationships, then it’ll be easy to get over the feelings for your crush (your ex-crush, as far as I’m concerned).
+You may ask when should you give up on a crush.
+It’s simple when you focus on other relationships, then it’ll be easy to get over the feelings for your crush (your ex-crush, as far as I’m concerned).

 Finally, resolve in your heart to engage in activities that can help you stay positive or simply do things that make you happy.

-I think I’ve been able to educate you enough on why you should move on when your crush say so.
+I think I’ve been able to educate you enough on why you should move on when your crush says so.
 But I would love to have your thoughts too.
 Let’s hear what you think.
 Thanks.

 I believe this has helped you tremendously.
 Help someone today by sharing this article.